Find online courses made by experts from around the world.

 Thank you and goodbye for now.

 I am an entrepreneur, writer and digital marketer.
-I'm currently running the marketing strategy for LemonStand, an eCommerce platform for professional online stores.
+I'm currently running the marketing strategy for Thinkific, an all-in-one platform for professional online course creators.
 I'm also a marketing consultant for a number of SaaS and eCommerce businesses.

 My main focus is content marketing.
 I've been creating content for years and you may have seen some of my blogs posts and eBooks if you read popular marketing blogs.
 I'm regularly approached by companies to produce content for them, or to help them market their products.
 For most of them, my prices are too high.